-There is no good or bad time to visit Jamaica as every season has its own advantages.
-Visit in July for a roasting-hot beach vacation, or in December for a much-needed winter escape with slightly cooler weather.
-September and October are the cheapest months to visit Jamaica and there’s always plenty to do, despite the chance of rain.
-The springtime is a good time too, offering sunny weather without big crowds of tourists.
+There is no bad time to visit Jamaica as every season has its own advantages.
+Visit in July for a roasting-hot beach vacation, or in December for a much-needed winter escape.
+September and October are the cheapest months to visit Jamaica and still offer sunshine despite the chance of rain.
+The springtime is a good time too, offering sunny weather and cheaper prices without big crowds of tourists.

-Check out our month-by-month travel guide for a more in-depth look:
+Check out our month-by-month guide for a more in-depth look:

 Note that while the days may be long and warm in January, it can become chilly at night, especially in the mountains.